-The holder of the mining lease must keep records of all minerals recovered under the lease in accordance with Section 76(3) of the Mining Regulation:
+The holder of the mining lease must keep records of all minerals recovered under the lease in accordance with Section 76(3) of the Mining Regulation 2016:

 - the quantity of mineral recovered

 - quantity of minerals disposed whether by sale or otherwise

 - quantity of minerals held

-- · records of price obtained or consideration received
+- records of price obtained or consideration received

 - records of royalties that became payable.

-Section 76(4) states records must be held for a minimum of seven years from the end of financial year in which the reported minerals were extracted.
+Section 76(4) states records must be held for a minimum of seven years.